-Qscan also has arrangements with third parties that provide medical reporting, storage, data and communication solutions outside of Australia.
+Qscan also has arrangements with third parties that provide medical reporting, storage, data and communication solutions inside and outside of Australia.
 These third parties provide infrastructure for data transfer that may include personal information for the purposes of securely holding and storing information on behalf of Qscan.
-Qscan takes reasonable steps to ensure that these third party service providers are compliant with Australian privacy legislation.
+Qscan takes reasonable steps to ensure that these third-party service providers are compliant with Australian privacy legislation.

 At Qscan we believe that it is best for patients to consult with their referring health provider about their results.
 This allows the results to be explained in the context of any further testing and the patient’s ongoing treatment.
 Reports and images will be provided to the health providers involved in a patient’s treatment.